RB-DataAnalyst/RB_DataAnlayst.GitHub.io/projects/customer_cluster.md

 ### Local vs. International Minutes by Cluster

-The scatter plot below shows the relationship between local and international minutes for each cluster.
+The scatter plot below shows the relationship betIen local and international minutes for each cluster.

 - **Global Communicators**: Strong inclination towards international communication.
 - **Local Loyalists**: Predominantly engage in local communication.